jlevangi/LazyDJ/README.md

 4. Log in with your Spotify account

-5. Search for songs and add them to the queue
+5. Start playing music from any Spotify clien

-6. (Optional) Set up a device to play the Spotify queue
+6. Search for songs and add them to the queue

-## Development
+### Development

 To run the app in development mode with debug features enabled: